Car-comparison website TrueCar files for IPO

 The Santa Monica, California-based company listed online automotive sites such as AutoTrader.com, Autobytel.com, Cars.com and membership-based car-buying services such as the Costco Auto Program among its competitors.

-TrueCar reported a 67-percent jump in revenue to $134 million (80 million pounds) for the year ended December 31.
-The company reported a net loss of $25 million (15 million pounds) during the period, down from $74.5 million a year earlier.
+TrueCar reported a 67-percent jump in revenue to $134 million for the year ended December 31.
+The company reported a net loss of $25 million during the period, down from $74.5 million a year earlier.

 The company's other main investors include venture capital firm Upfront Ventures, billionaire Jeff Skoll's Capricorn Investment Group and insurer USAA.